JavierLMB/Tracker/README.md

 ---

-## **Game Screenshot**
+## **Overview**

 <img src="/src/images/TrackerGif.gif" alt="Tracker Gif">

 ## **How to Use**

-User Setup: On the homepage, start by enterting your basic details to set up your user profile.
+User Setup: On the homepage, start by enterting your personal details to set up your user profile.

 Tracker: You'll be presented with three options: